-Best Valentine's Day Tech Gifts for Him
+Best Tech Gifts for Him 2017

 If your Tile is out of Bluetooth range, you can use Last Place Seen to see where it was last seen on the map, or you can mark your Tile as lost and it will allow your Tile to be discovered by the community.
 When anyone running the app comes within Bluetooth range of your Tile, you will receive an alert notifying you of the location of your Tile.

 Pretty awesome, right?
 Save your guy from losing yet another wallet — get him the Tile!
+A pack of four will cost you about $75.

 Polaroid Zip

-Is your valentine an avid phone photographer?
-If so, the Polaroid ZIP mobile printer is a perfect gift.
+Have an avid photographer on your list?
+If so, the $100 Polaroid ZIP mobile printer is a perfect gift.

 This little printer is small enough to fit in your pocket and let's you print pictures right from your phone!
 It can connect to any iOS or Android device using the Polaroid Connect app (free download upon purchase) and it doesn't use any ink!
 As long as you use Polaroid's ZINK photo paper (sold separately) it's like turning your phone into an old school Polaroid camera.